PrathamDwivedi27/Basic_Chat_App/Start.md

+- If we use socket.emit rather than io.emit then only the client will get mesg no one else.
+- If you use socket.broadcast .emit then except the client all other will get message.
-In web development with Node.js, a **view engine** serves as a templating engine that enables the use of static template files within an application.
-During runtime, the engine dynamically replaces variables within these templates with actual values, rendering an HTML file that is then delivered to the client.
-This approach effectively separates the application’s logic from the presentation layer, ensuring a clean, maintainable codebase.
+- In the context of web development with Node.js, a view engine is a template engine that allows you to use static template files in your application.
+At runtime, the view engine replaces variables in a template file with actual values and transforms the template into an HTML file sent to the client.
+This process helps in separating the application logic from the presentation layer.

-One widely used view engine is **EJS** (Embedded JavaScript), which allows for writing HTML templates embedded with JavaScript.
-EJS simplifies the process of generating HTML using plain JavaScript and offers intuitive syntax for incorporating JavaScript code directly into the HTML structure.
+- EJS (Embedded JavaScript) is one such view engine.
+It enables you to write HTML templates with embedded JavaScript.
+EJS makes it easy to generate HTML with plain JavaScript and provides simple syntax for including JavaScript code directly within your HTML.

-Additionally, in socket programming:
-- Using `socket.emit` ensures that the message is sent **only to the connected client** who initiated the event.
-- On the other hand, `socket.broadcast.emit` broadcasts the message to **all other connected clients except the one that triggered the event**.

-We will be implementing the **EJS module** to verify its functionality and ensure proper rendering of dynamic content.
+- We are using ejs module here.